Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 ## Logic World black screen: "Path is empty" => Install the fix mod!

+You got a black screen when installing new mods and your logs say something with "path is empty/null"?

+**Install `FixCompilerOnClient` and/or `FixCompilerOnServer`** depend on where the issue occurs.\
+You can also install them if the issue does not happen, then you are prepared for the future.

+#### What is the bug?

 There is currently an issue with the `Logic World` compiler and `Harmony`.\
 Quite a few `Logic World` mods are using the framework `Harmony`.\
 But as soon as one of the mods which use `Harmony` is loaded, the `Logic World` compiler breaks.\
+Because `Harmony` injects an assembly that is not dynamic, yet has no location on disk.\
 This means, you can only compile new mods, as long as no other mod which uses `Harmony` is loaded.

-**But even for this there is a mod!
-Install `FixCompilerOnClient` and/or `FixCompilerOnServer`** depend on where the issue occurs.\
-You can also install them if the issue does not happen, then you are prepared for the future.

 ## List of mods: